Riverscapes/gcd/docs/Help/Inputs/Masks/regular-masks.md

 # Delete

-Deleting regular mask removes it from the GCD project and permanently deletes the underlying ShpeFile within the GCD project.
-Note that you cannot delete a particular mask until all [budget segregations]() that refer to it have also been delete.
+Deleting a regular mask removes it from the GCD project and permanently deletes the underlying ShpeFile within the GCD project.
+Note that you cannot delete a particular mask until all [budget segregations]() that refer to it have also been deleted.

 ![mask cms]({{ site.baseurl }}/assets/images/CommandRefs/00_ProjectExplorer/inputs/masks/regular_inuse.png)